SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-database-for-postgresql.md

 ## Installing the Azure Flexible Database for PostgreSql app

-Now that you have set up data collection, install the Azure Load Balancer Sumo Logic app to use the pre-configured dashboards that provide visibility into your environment for real-time analysis of overall usage.
+Now that you have set up data collection, install the Azure Database for PostgreSQL Sumo Logic app to use the pre-configured dashboards that provide visibility into your environment for real-time analysis of overall usage.

 import AppInstallNoDataSourceV2 from '../../reuse/apps/app-install-index-apps-v2.md';